Skip to main content

 Here’s a story that happens more often than you’d think:

 The “contractor” took the deposit, built the cage, and disappeared.
 A few weeks later, the county showed up.
 Turns out, the guy wasn’t licensed.
 No permits were pulled.
-The entire structure had to be torn down and rebuilt to code.
+The entire structure had to be torn down and rebuilt to code (yes, a county can legally require you to tear down or remove work done without a permit).

 Another common scenario: A customer pays a deposit for a great price, then waits… and waits… and waits.
 Months go by.
 The contractor is juggling too many jobs because they underbid everything.
-Or worse, they’ve already spent your deposit on another project.
+Or worse, they’ve already spent your deposit on another project (happens way more than you think).

 What a Legitimate Quote Includes

-When you get a quote from a licensed contractor, it should include:
+When you get a quote/estimate from a licensed contractor, it should include:

 • All permits and inspections – Charlotte, Lee, Sarasota, Collier, and Manatee counties all require permits for pool cage installation.

-• Materials – Aluminum framing, screen mesh, hardware, concrete for footers.
+• Materials – Aluminum framing, screen mesh, hardware, concrete footers (if needed).

-• Labor – A typical installation takes 2-4 days with a professional crew.
+• Labor – A typical installation takes 3-5 days with a professional crew but it depends on the size of project, weather conditions and so on.

 • Cleanup – Removal of old materials and job site cleanup.

-• Warranty – We offer a 1-year warranty on new installations.
+• Warranty – We offer a 1-year worksmanship warranty on our installations.

-If a quote seems vague or doesn’t mention permits, that’s a red flag.
+If a quote seems vague, no timeline, doesn’t mention permits or license, that’s a red flag.

 How to Verify Your Contractor